piotrstaniow/reactshop/README.md

 ## Development

+### Step 2 - Extracting Components.
+Components props.

+- Create a `CategoryItem` component that will render the same `div` as previously was used inside the container
+- Render a property called `name` within the div
+- Use the component in `App.js` inside existing `div.category-grid` container
+- Create a `CategoryGrid` component
+- Assume the component accepts `categories` array as property.
+Use `map` method to produce multiple `CategoryItem`s within render method
+- Use the component in `App`

 ### Step 1 - Warm up
 Our first goal is to create a Homepage that a user will see when visiting our shop.
 It will display the page layout and categories